Safro94/ml-challenge/README.md

-# Mercadolibre coding Challenge
+# MELI coding Challenge

-## Descripción
+## Description

-Este proyecto se hizo para el coding challenge de Mercado Libre.
-El cliente es una aplicación de React usando Razzle(https://github.com/jaredpalmer/razzle) para tener SSR.
-El server esta hecho con Node y Express.
-Para los estilos se usó Sass modules.
+This project was built for a coding challenge.
+The client is a React application with Server Side Rendering using Razzle(https://github.com/jaredpalmer/razzle).
+The server was built using Node js and Express.
+This project uses Sass modules for the styling.

-## Estructura de carpetas
+## Folder structure

     root
       ├── server